 Thermocouples have been around forever and are a great way to measure temperature.
-They have a very large range, are robust and come in all kinds of lengths, varying tip configurations, and variety sheaths.
+They have a very large range, are robust, and come in all kinds of lengths, varying tip configurations, and a variety of sheaths.

 The challenge with using thermocouples is with the need for what is known as cold junction compensation and the need to detect a very small voltage change for every degree in a change of temperature.

 Fortunately, there are chips like the MAX6675 that make connecting a thermocouple to your Arduino an affordable breeze.
 The device measures the output of a K Thermocouple and provides the result to the Arduino via an SPI interface.

-The MAX6675 Thermocouple Sensor Module makes use of the Maxim MAX6675 K-Thermocouple to digital converter IC to provide a microcontroller compatible digital serial interface (SPI compatible) to provide accurate temperature-compensated measurement of the supplied K-Type thermocouple sensor.
+The MAX6675 Thermocouple Sensor Module makes use of the Maxim MAX6675 K-Thermocouple to digital converter IC to provide a microcontroller compatible digital serial interface (SPI compatible) to provide an accurate temperature-compensated measurement of the supplied K-Type thermocouple sensor.

 The data is output in a 12-bit resolution, SPI compatible, read-only format.
 MAX6675 converter resolves temperatures to 0.25°C, allows readings as high as +1024°C, and exhibits thermocouple accuracy of 8 LSBs for temperatures ranging from 0°C to +700°C.

 The pin-outs for this module are shown in the illustration below.
 Click on the image to make it larger.

 - SO: The module’s serial output.
 Your Arduino will read this output.

 - CS: Chip Select.
 Setting low selects the Module and tells it to supply an output that is synchronized with a clock

 - SCK: The Serial Clock… input from your Arduino.